 Ravi Sood was educated at the University of Waterloo (B. Mathematics) where he was a Descartes Fellow and the recipient of numerous national awards.
-From 2001 to 2010, he led the investment activities of Navina Asset Management Inc. and its predecessor company, Lawrence Asset Management Inc. He currently serves as a director of several public and private companies operating in the agriculture, mining and oil & gas sectors.
+From 2001 to 2010, he led the investment activities of Navina Asset Management Inc. and its predecessor company, Lawrence Asset Management Inc. He currently serves as an officer or director of several public and private companies operating in the agriculture, energy, mining and oil & gas sectors.